udippant/base-drafts/draft-ietf-quic-transport.md

 It is necessary to limit the amount of data that a sender may have outstanding at any time, so as to prevent a fast sender from overwhelming a slow receiver, or to prevent a malicious sender from consuming significant resources at a receiver.
-To this end, QUIC employs a credit-based flow-control scheme similar to that in HTTP/2 {{?HTTP2}}.
+To this end, QWIK employs a credit-based flow-control scheme similar to that in HTTP/2 {{?HTTP2}}.
 A receiver advertises the number of octets it is prepared to receive on a given stream and for the entire connection.
-This leads to two levels of flow control in QUIC:
+This leads to two levels of flow control in QWIK:

 * Stream flow control, which prevents a single stream from consuming the entire receive buffer for a connection.